b-g/processing-sublime/README.md

 # Processing Package for Sublime Text

 A [Processing](http://processing.org/) package for [Sublime Text 2 and 3](http://www.sublimetext.com/).
 Check the [demo video](https://vimeo.com/45573600) on vimeo!
 Please note: you must have at least (>=Processing 2.0b6), otherwise the build system of the this package won't work.
 The video is a bit outdated, you don't have to run any longer the Processing.app in parallel to run sketches.
-If you have to use an old Processing verion (e.g. 1.5.1), you can use [version 1.0 of this package](https://github.com/b-g/processing-sublime/releases/tag/v1.0_Processing_1.5.1).
+If you have to use an old Processing version (e.g. 1.5.1), you can use [version 1.0 of this package](https://github.com/b-g/processing-sublime/releases/tag/v1.0_Processing_1.5.1).

 [<img src="https://github.com/b-g/processing-sublime/raw/master/Images/overview.png">](https://vimeo.com/45573600)

 ## Preparations
 ### OSX